jonasblasques/data-engineering-zoomcamp-notes/1_Containerization-and-Infrastructure-as-Code/README.md

 We will use data from the NYC TLC Trip Record Data website.
 Specifically, we will use yellow_tripdata_2021-01.csv from: https://github.com/DataTalksClub/nyc-tlc-data/releases/tag/yellow

-**1.** Download it and move the csv file to the working directory, for this repo would be: 1_Containerization-and-Infrastructure-as-Code
+**1.** Download it, unzip it and move the csv file to the working directory, for this repo would be: 1_Containerization-and-Infrastructure-as-Code

 **2.**  Create an ingest_data.py file that reads the csv file and generates the schema for the Postgres database: